-The following chart is the predicted light curve (visual magnitude as a function of time) of Comet 20D/Westphal, according to the most recent ephemerides data.
+The following chart is the predicted light curve (visual magnitude as a function of time) of Comet 20D/Westphal (Lost), according to the most recent ephemerides data.
 Magnitude data is sampled with a 2 days interval and there might be inaccuracies for objects changing brightness very rapidly during the course of a few days.
 For comets there could be large discrepancies between the observed and predicted brightness because of their highly dynamic behaviour.

-Comet 20D/Westphal Orbital Elements
+Comet 20D/Westphal (Lost) Orbital Elements